aboudoux/FluentCSV/README.md

 # Fluent CSV
  A .NET library for read your csv files in a fluent way.

-## Benefit
+## Benefits

- - Written in .NET Standard 2.0
+ - Written in .NET Standard 2.0 (can be used in all your .NET projects including .NET Core, Xamarin, Mono, and other...)
  - Implements  [RFC 4180](https://tools.ietf.org/html/rfc4180)
- - Open source
+ - Free and Open source
- - Ease of reading and writing code
+ - Ease of reading and writing code (don't just do the right thing, but also says the right thing)
- - Error handling included for a best data debug experience
+ - Generate error lines for create reports

 ## Adding FluentCSV to your project